AudioKit/AudioKit/README.md

 * Create a grain instrument to further test gen01 and ftgentmp
 * Make a MIDI module that makes more sense than Csound's current midi implementation / Disconnect UIWidgets
-* Create more opcodes (fix up CSDPluck)
+* Create more opcodes (fix up OCSPluck)
 * Create More Function Table subclasses
 * Develop better examples
-* optional argument for CSDWindowsTable (used by Gaussian and Kaiser ?sigma)
+* optional argument for OCSWindowsTable (used by Gaussian and Kaiser ?sigma)

 NOTES: